diku-dk/futhark-book/README.md

 ## Reading the Book

-The book is readable in HTML form at the following location:
+The book is readable in HTML form and PDF form at the following
+location:

 http://futhark-book.readthedocs.io